seed-labs/seed-emulator/examples/sample/README.md

 ## Notes

-The service names in `example.yaml` are Docker Compose service names generated by the SEED Emulator Docker compiler, such as `hnode_151_web`.
+The service names in `example.yaml` are Docker Compose service names generated by the SEED Emulator Docker compiler, such as `hnode_151_web` for a host and `brdnode_151_router0` for an IX-connected border router.
 The container names include IP addresses, but `docker compose exec` uses the service names.